72 Hours in Austin, Texas: Visiting Congress Ave, Texas State Capitol, North Loop, and More!

 You’re going to be reading the phrase “everything is bigger in Texas” on everything from tourist shirts to bar menus.
 If you truly want to see something big, we recommend paying a visit to the Texas State Capitol.
 This three-story capitol building is the largest capitol building in the United States.
 Funny enough, it’s 14 feet taller than the U.S. Capitol Building in D.C.
 If you choose to explore the grounds, no need to book in advance as you can take yourself on a free self-guided tour.

 If you weren’t hungry enough to enjoy a full lunch at Easy Tiger, you can surely satiate your appetite with Austin’s greatest vegan burger at Arlo’s!
 Choose from four options: Bac’n Cheezeburger, BBQ Burger, Frito Pie Burger, and Chipotle Chik’n, and add on additional toppings as you please.
 Most patties are soy and gluten-free and all are made in house.
 Pair with a side of tater tots and you are good to continue your day out in Austin.

 Afternoon Activity: Bullock Texas History Museum 2:45pm-5pm

-Whether you’re visiting Austin for the first time, or just looking to look a bit deeper into the history of the city and state, we recommend visiting the Bullock Texas State History Museum.
+Whether your 72 hours in Austin is your first visit, or you’re just looking to look a bit deeper into the history of the city and state, we recommend visiting the Bullock Texas State History Museum.
 See artifacts, read about first-person experiences, and admire a detailed timeline of Texas to learn how this state began to flourish.

 Dinner: The Beer Plant 5:30pm-7pm